The current version of the proposed copyright Directive gives educators and learners the freedom to use copyrighted content for educational purposes.

-We have analysed 10 educational licences for using copyrighted content in schools in France, Finland and the United Kingdom.
+We analysed 10 educational licences for using copyrighted content in schools in France, Finland and the United Kingdom.

 Licences contain terms disadvantageous to schools:

 ● Only allow schools to copy, scan, and use the materials that they own or have a subscription to.

 These means that the teachers and the students cannot use materials owned by themselves, borrowed from a library, or available online.

 ● Do not allow teachers and students to insert, in the digital copies made under the licence, any hypertext links (or the like) to any external or third-party website.